All our figures to help you prepare your budget and itinerary in Myanmar. Burma is definitively a perfect country for backpackers

 Between May and October it is the monsoon season in the south (in the north it is mainly in August and September).
 Rainfall can be heavy.

-After that, there are still trends!
+After that, these are just trends and indications!
 It is very possible that you will have a beautiful week in May just as it is possible to have a rainy week in November.
 These indications are of course theoretical....
-And don't forget, the more "good" a season is considered to be, the more tourists there will be and the more the prices will be those of the high season ;) Leaving slightly out of "the best" season can have its advantages too... it's up to you to weigh the pros and cons!
+And don't forget, the more "good" a season is considered to be, the more tourists there will be and the higher the prices will be ;) Leaving slightly out of "the best" season can have its advantages too... it's up to you to weigh the pros and cons!

 Myanmar itinerary: our 2-week tour